• Skip to primary navigation

 • Chunky.
 I prefer a smooth chocolatey texture.
 No nuts or chocolate chunks in my brownies.

-• TWO kinds of chocolate!
+• Two kinds of chocolate!
 We'll use both melted semi-sweet chocolate and unsweetened cocoa powder for perfectly rich chocolatey flavor.

 • Brown sugar.
 Instead of using just granulated (white) sugar, we'll also use some brown sugar.
 Brown sugar adds an extra bit of moisture and flavor to the recipe.